Optimizing Website Load Time: Why Every Second Costs You Revenue

 GTmetrix

 More detailed analysis than PageSpeed Insights.
-Shows exactly which resources take how long to load (waterfall diagram).
+Shows exactly which resources take how long to load, including a waterfall diagram.

 The math: What a slow website costs you